Liberal Arts & Social Sciences in Barcelona (CEA)

 Students participating on a CEA program in Barcelona are eligible for scholarships through CEA.
 There are several different scholarships available including merit-based, financial need-based, and diversity related.
 Students will have access to apply for these scholarships after submitting an application for this program and are encouraged to apply early.
 More information can be found here.

 The Barcelona program is open to students in all majors, and students should be in their Sophomore, Junior, or Senior year during the time of the application.
 Students must have at least a 2.5 GPA.
 Applications from other SUNYs welcome.

-Applications for spring semester are due September 15.
+Applications for fall semester are due April 1 and spring semester are due September 15.
 Applying to this program requires completion of the Binghamton University education abroad application and supplemental documents for CEA.